CSharpLecture/Exercises.Day3/README.md

 Start by creating an `abstract` class called `Vehicle`.
 Create two `abstract` methods called `Accelerate()` and `Brake()`.
 Additionally you should place an (protected) integer variable called `tires`.
 Add a property called `Tire`, which defines a `get` block for the variable.

 Derive a class called `Car` from `Vehicle`.
-Implement the two functions in such a way, that they display the state change like "The car is is driving" or "The car is braking" on the console.
+Implement the two functions in such a way, that they display the state change like "The car is is accelerating" or "The car is braking" on the console.
 Additionally extend the class with an integer property called `Gears` (with `get` and `set`) and set the value of `tires` to 4.

 Finally derive from `Car` and call the new class `Porsche`.
-Override the method `Drive()` with some string that might represent your attitude towards driving a Porsche.
+Override the method `Accelerate()` with some string that might represent your attitude towards driving a Porsche.

 ## 14. Let's create a copy